-- Exposure of metal filaments: The better ropes have these spread evenly and frequently around the exterior.
+- Exposure of metal filaments: The better ropes and twine have these spread evenly and frequently around the exterior.

-Plastic filament facts…Most in-store labels don’t tell you what the plastic filament is.
-They should because there can be large differences in performance and cost per year of life.
+Plastic filamentsMany store labels don’t tell you what the plastic filaments are.
+They should—because there can be large differences in performance and cost per year of life.

-The filament options in descending order of cost per ft and resistance to sunlight are:
+In descending order of cost per ft and inherent resistance to sunlight:

 - Virgin polyethylene monofilament

 The differences between these in response to sunlight, movement, stretching, mildew and years of life can be significant.
 Some work for less than 2 years and some more than 20 years.
 We advise you not to buy rope with labels that do not clearly say which it is.